nutrition

 Seed Cycling for PCOS: What the Research Actually Says (And How to Start)

-If you've spent any time in PCOS communities online, you've probably come across seed cycling — the practice of rotating specific seeds through the two phases of your menstrual cycle to support hormonal balance.
-Some women swear by it.
-Others are skeptical.
-And honestly?
-Both reactions are valid.
+If you've spent any time in PCOS communities online, particularly since The Lancet formally renamed the condition to PMOS (Polyendocrine Metabolic Ovarian Syndrome) in May 2026, you've probably come across seed cycling.
+It's the practice of rotating specific seeds through the two phases of your menstrual cycle to support hormonal balance.
+Some women swear by it, others are skeptical, and both reactions make sense.

-At Qura, we believe you deserve more than a vague "try this, it worked for me" recommendation.
-So let's look at what seed cycling actually involves, what the emerging research suggests, and how it fits into a holistic approach to managing PCOS.
+At Qura, we think you deserve more than a vague "try this, it worked for me."
+So let's look at what seed cycling actually involves, what the emerging research suggests, and where it fits into a broader approach to PMOS.
+The new medical name reflects what Ayurveda has always said: the cycle, the metabolism, and the wider endocrine system have to be addressed together.

 ---